 Anna Smee was appointed CEO of UK Youth in December 2014 and is hugely passionate about the youth sector and offering opportunities for all young people to transform their lives for the better.

-Our Leadership Team is made up of Cathy Ditchfield (Director of Membership), Matt Lent (Director of Partnerships & Policy), Maddie Dinwoodie (Director of National Programmes), David Watts (Director of Operations and Avon Tyrrell) and Alan Carr (Director of Finances).
+Our Leadership Team includes: Cathy Ditchfield (Director of Membership), Matt Lent (Director of Partnerships & Policy), Maddie Dinwoodie (Director of National Programmes), David Watts (Director of Operations and Avon Tyrrell) and Alan Carr (Director of Finance).